imapp-pl/gas-cost-estimator/docs/gas-schedule-proposal.md

 > Client Implementation notes: <br/>
 > Such radical change to the gas schedule would require a fully configurable gas schedule in EVM clients.
 This would allow clients to easily switch between different gas schedules, but also different chains.

-In this scenario the storage cost remains at the same level as this refects the network cost of storing data.
+In this scenario, the storage cost remains at the same level as this reflects the network cost of storing data.
 Thus the radical gas schedule proposal expands the gap between the cost of storage and computation.
 This is a good thing as it makes it more expensive to store data than to compute it.
-The memory expansion cost is lowered, but still keeps its characteristic of being quadratic, thus improving network security.
+The memory expansion cost is lowered but still keeps its characteristic of being quadratic, thus improving network security.

 Pros:
 - The gas cost reflects the computational cost of the operations
 - The larger gap between the cost of storage and computation promotes more efficient use of the network
-- Configurable gas schedules are easier update in the future
+- Configurable gas schedules are easier to update in the future
 - Configurable gas schedules can better match L2 chain requirements

 Cons:
 - EVM Clients need to implement configurable gas schedules
 - The radical changes may have unforeseen consequences

 The radical gas schedule was created by taking the calculated gas costs from the research and rescaling them.
-The rescale factor is the key to achieve the desired effect.
-For this purpose we took an average of the basic arthmetic opcodes.
-In this proposal the rescale factor is `1/4.6 = 0.217391304`.
+The rescale factor is the key to achieving the desired effect.
+For this purpose, we took an average of the basic arithmetic opcodes.
+In this proposal, the rescale factor is `1/4.6 = 0.217391304`.

 The tables below contain the additional Rescaled Fractional column.
 This shows the actual gas cost of the opcode after rescaling.
-It could be usefull to for futher discussion on the proposed Fractional Gas Costs schedule.
+It could be useful for further discussion on the proposed Fractional Gas Costs schedule.

 | Opcode | Name | Current Gas | Rescaled Fractional | Proposed Gas |